PSD COVID-19 Response Teams and Larimer County work together

 You should be exempt from quarantine if you are one of the following:

 With masks, it's expected that fewer people will be quarantined.
-Quarantines may still occur due to exposures at lunch (no masks while eating) and high-risk activities (athletics, performing arts).
+Quarantines may still occur due to exposures due high-risk activities (athletics, performing arts, preK).
 There may be other instances where these may occur.

 What is contact tracing?